Get your home holiday-ready 🎄 SEE ALL IDEAS

 Fill a 1-gallon jug with water, either distilled or tap, as long as it’s not hard water (hard water reduces the effectiveness of insecticidal soap), and leave a couple of inches at the top.
 Sometimes, the simplest way to do this is to purchase a gallon of distilled water from the grocery—not mineral-enhanced water—and label it with an indelible marker to ensure the solution isn’t mistaken for anything else.

-For spraying large areas with a pump-type garden sprayer, go ahead and fill the spray container itself with water—but keep the following ingredient ratios in mind.
-Typically, pump-sprayers hold 1, 1.5, 2, or even 3 gallons of water, and most feature a fill line near the top that tells how many gallons the container holds.
+For spraying large areas with a pump-type garden sprayer, go ahead and fill the spray container itself with water, but stick to the following ingredient ratios we provide.
+Typically, pump sprayers hold between 1 and 3 gallons of water, and most feature a fill line near the top that tells how many gallons the container holds.

 Then add 2-½ tablespoons of mild liquid soap, or liquid dish soap, and 2-½ tablespoons vegetable oil.
 Coconut oil makes an excellent alternative to regular vegetable oil, and olive or grape oil are suitable as well.
 Both the liquid soap and the oil act as surfactants to help keep the solution from quickly running off the plant’s leaves when sprayed.
 The longer the solution remains on the plant’s foliage, the better the chance of killing the invading insects.
 Don’t increase the ratio of soap or oil, however, it must be a very mild solution in order to protect the plants.